go-critic/go-critic/docs/overview.md

 func f(in int, out *int) (err error) {}
 ```

+`captLocal` is syntax-only checker (fast).
 <a name="docStub-ref"></a>
 ## docStub
-Detects comments that aim to silence go lint complaints about exported symbol not having a doc-comment.
+Detects comments that silence go lint complaints about doc-comment.

 **Before:**
 ```go